innogames/asset-relations-viewer/README.md

 ![](Docs~/Images/arv_inscene_dependencies.png)

+## Caching
+Most dependency types are cached to only update the dependencies again if the file itself got changed. <br/> This greatly reduces the startup time of the AssetRelationsViewer since for large projects finding all Asset->Asset dependencies can take several minutes.
+If a file needs to be updated is currently determinined by the timestamp of the file but could be changed to in addition also take a file hash into account.

+### Location
+The caches are stored in PROJECT_ROOT/NodeDependencyCache. <br/> Dependending on the projectsize these files can be several several megabytes in size. <br/> The NodeDependencyCache folder should be added to .gitignore and not be checked in into the git repository.

+### Clearing the cache
+The cache files can either be deleted manually or inside Unity under the Window/Node Dependency Cache/Clear Cache Files menu item.

 <br><br><br><br>
-## Node search and filter
+# Node search and filter
 ![](Docs~/Images/arv_node_search_and_filter.png)

-### Node search
+## Node search
 Since every type of node can be viewed in the AssetRelationViewer like Assets, Files, AddressableAssetGroups, AsmDefs, etc. is sometime helpful to have a generic node search.<br/>
 Because finding all nodes in the projects might take a while this feature needs to be activated first by clicking on the "Enable" botton.<br/>
-Only known nodes based on the activated dependency types are shown Nodes can be searched for by name and by type. <br/>
+Only known nodes based on the activated dependency types are shown, meaning that if for example no asset related dependency type is active no assets can be found in the node search. <br/>
+Nodes can be searched for by name and by type. <br/>
 Based on the filtered name and type the dropdown will show all available nodes to select. <br/>
 Once selected in the dropdown the current node can be shown in the AssetRelationsViewer by clicking <b>Select</b>. <br/>

-### Node hierarchy filter
+## Node hierarchy filter
 To specifically filter for either a node name or node type the "Node hierarchy filter:" can be used. <br/>
 Only the matching nodes will be highlighted and all others are grayed out. <br/>
 In the example the dependency tree is filtered for "vertexLit". <br/>